Frank Cottrell Boyce was born in Liverpool and studied English at Oxford University.

 In 2004, he wrote a book for children based on his own screenplay - Millions - and this book won the 2004 Carnegie Medal.
 It was published as a play in 2010.
 His second children's novel, Framed, was shortlisted for both the 2005 Carnegie Medal and the Whitbread Children's Book of the Year Award.

 Frank Cottrell Boyce has won several awards for his screenplays, and lives in Liverpool with his family.
 His third novel, Cosmic, was published in 2008, and was shortlisted for the Guardian Children's Fiction Prize and the Roald Dahl Funny Prize in the same year.
-His latest books are The Unforgotten Coat (2011), shortlisted for the Costa Children's Book Award; Chitty Chitty Bang Bang Flies Again (2011); Chitty Chitty Bang Bang and the Race against Time (2013); Chitty Chitty Bang Bang Over the Moon (2013); and The Astounding Broccoli Boy (2015).
+Recent books include The Unforgotten Coat (2011), shortlisted for the Costa Children's Book Award; Chitty Chitty Bang Bang Flies Again (2011); Chitty Chitty Bang Bang and the Race against Time (2013); Chitty Chitty Bang Bang Over the Moon (2013); The Astounding Broccoli Boy (2015) and Sputnik's Guide to Life on Earth (2016), which was shortlisted for the Carnegie Medal.